 Focus on core functions and start with an MVP

-There’s no point in jumping at all features at once.
+There’s no point in jumping at all the features at once.
 Your idea may not pan out, thus making the whole development effort and time spent in vain.
-Instead, you should prioritize your product features and invest in only essential functionalities.
+Instead, prioritize your product features and invest in essential functionalities over advanced ones.

 A minimum viable product (MVP) will help you decide on the core value of your solution.
 It’s a skeleton of your application that includes a limited number of must-have features.
 The set of features should be enough to attract early adopters and gather feedback from real users.
 Once your MVP gains enough feedback, your developers can continue to polish the solution and add nice-to-have features.